-This curriculum is designed to provide sound basic training in mathematics, to prepare the student for a position in an area in which mathematicians are sought, and to qualify him for advanced study in graduate school.
-Students in the College of Arts and Sciences may also concentrate in mathematics and will receive the Bachelor of Arts degree.
+This curriculum is designed to provide sound basic training in mathematics, to prepare the student for a position in an area in which persons with mathematical skills and insights are sought, and to qualify students for advanced study in graduate school.
+Students in the College of Arts and Sciences may concentrate in mathematics and receive the Bachelor of Arts degree.
 An adviser from the department will assist students in the determination of a program best suited to their individual needs and plans.